npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 ## Prior Art
 ### Sigstore cosign CLI
-The [cosign](https://github.com/sigstore/cosign) CLI tool supports signing arbitrary blogs and could be used to sign the package tarball manually but requires significant setup from maintainers and offers no simple way for consumers to verify signatures unless you know you to query for the package signature on Rekor.
+The [cosign](https://github.com/sigstore/cosign) CLI tool supports signing arbitrary blobs and could be used to sign the package tarball manually but requires significant setup from maintainers and offers no simple way for consumers to verify signatures unless you know you to query for the package signature on Rekor.

 ### SLSA Provenance Generator
 Google is working on a language agnostic reusable Actions workflow that can generate build provenance claims using Sigstore: [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator)